KKasbarian/kkasbarian.github.io/README.md

 1.4v: Fourth Update to the Site, Added Intro Loader Animation while the Page loads and Animated some Elements on Scroll.

+1.5v: Fifth Update to the Site, A Huge Update, where I changed the Form Submission Request from Formspree to a better and convenient option which doesn't even need a server or backend to be used.
+There is also an AJAX Response when a Form is Submitted (So No Redirects) and finally, Spam prevention is (hopefully) there too.

 ## Feedback:

 If you encounter any bugs or want to give a feedback, I'll be glad if you reach out to me on my Socials.